sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DLS1 - New Beginnings

-Dragons from the distant past gather to engulf the world of Krynn in war.
+This essential adventure provides all the information necessary for new players to begin adventuring in the Taladas campaign setting.

 </div>